Vilnius Soviet of Workers Deputies: February 1919: reorganization

-Following the capture of Vilna by the Red Army on January 5, new elections to the Vilna Soviet were held in which Red Army soldiers could take part.
-As of February 4, 1919, the Vilna Soviet of Workers and Red Army Deputies included 130 communists (in addition to representatives of the Red Army units), 45 representatives of the Bund, 9 Menshevik-Internationalists, 5 Polish Socialist Party of Lithuania and Belorussia, 2 Left Socialist-Revolutionaries, 1 United Jewish Socialist Workers Party, and 4 non-party representatives.
+Following the capture of Vilnius by the Red Army on January 5, new elections to the Vilnius Soviet were held in which Red Army soldiers could take part.
+As of February 4, 1919, the Vilnius Soviet of Workers and Red Army Deputies included 130 communists (in addition to representatives of the Red Army units), 45 representatives of the Bund, 9 Menshevik-Internationalists, 5 Polish Socialist Party of Lithuania and Belorussia, 2 Left Socialist-Revolutionaries, 1 United Jewish Socialist Workers Party, and 4 non-party representatives.

-At its first meeting on February 7, 1919, the Vilna Soviet of Workers and Red Army Deputies elected a 20-member Executive Committee which included 16 communists, 3 Bundists, and 1 Menshevik-Internationalist.
+At its first meeting on February 7, 1919, the Vilnius Soviet of Workers and Red Army Deputies elected a 20-member Executive Committee which included 16 communists, 3 Bundists, and 1 Menshevik-Internationalist.
 On the suggestion of the Central Committee of the Communist Party of Lithuania and Belorussia, Kazimierz Cichowski was elected as chairman, E. Senkevičius as deputy chairman, and Jan Olski as secretary.
-The Vilna Soviet took charge as the governing authority of city.
+The Vilnius Soviet took charge as the governing authority of city.

-On February 18, 1919, Vilna Soviet unanimously adopted a resolution approving the merger of the Lithuanian Soviet Socialist Republic with the Socialist Soviet Republic of Belorussia.
+On February 18, 1919, Vilnius Soviet unanimously adopted a resolution approving the merger of the Lithuanian Soviet Socialist Republic with the Socialist Soviet Republic of Belorussia.